12 Top-Rated Things to Do in Cabo San Lucas, Mexico

 You can sign up for a Cabo San Lucas Whale Watching Adventure to hopefully put you in the heart of the action.
 Some travelers (and surfers) are able to distinguish a whale from a few yards away as they scan the sea.
 Keep in mind, during these months you'll also experience milder weather, making it ideal for destination weddings.

 9. Take a Day Trip to Todos Santos

 If you're an art lover, there's no better day trip than Todos Santos.
 It's a bit of a contrast from the beach life since the Sierra de la Laguna mountain range is tucked behind the area, but it features beauty in a different way.
 The town is most famously known for the original Hotel California, for which the song by the Eagles was written.
 You can stay at this iconic destination for a night or two, or just visit, making your way through cafes and other attractions.

-Those who have an eye for fine art will enjoy browsing countless galleries and visiting the Professor Nestor Agundez Martinez Cultural Center, which offers a bit of history immersion.
+Those who have an eye for fine art will enjoy browsing countless galleries and visiting the Professor Nestor Agundez Martinez Cultural Center, which offers a bit of historical immersion.
 Todos Santos is still considered a hidden gem, with small beaches and local experiences, so you might not battle too many tourists as you explore.

 10. Santa Maria